 Gaujulundur lava garden

-View to that other famous volcano, across the sea on the mainland.
+Lupine covered lava fields, with Flakkarinn on the left and a stunning view to that other famous volcano, across the sea on the mainland.

 (c) Nancy Claus – Wilderness Coffee & Natural High

 Wilderness Coffee with a view! 😀

 Dalalæða – Spectacular waterfalls of fog

-Ode to the mountains! – The magic of Mount Taranaki
+Ode to the mountains – The magic of Mount Taranaki

 El Hierro – A volcanic hotspot underneath the sea

-Etna – Vigorously steaming from all its craters
+Mount Etna – Vigorously steaming from all its craters